Finding My Way

-During my thirties, I opened one of the early Pilates studio in Portland, learned to teach Kids Yoga with Marsha Wenig and studied Thai Yoga Massage with Kam Thye Chow.
+During my thirties, I opened one of Portland’s early Pilates studios, learned to teach Kids Yoga and studied Thai Yoga Massage.
 For three years I ran a small restaurant and created a line of plant-based foods called Holy Chow.
-At the end of the decade I went back to school, earned my master’s, got married, and opened private practice.
-To top it all off, in my forties, I became a mom.
+At the end of the decade, I went back to school, earned my master’s, got married, and opened a private practice.
+After fifteen years as a clinical therapist, I rededicated myself to movement.

 In Jungian psychology there is a phrase to describe the impulse to help others based on your own experience of pain.
 The archetype is called the “wounded healer.”
 I believe movement instructors bring a similar depth to their teaching when they’ve healed themselves through the work.
 At least, that’s my story.
 Somewhere in my 40’s, after a decade of sitting with clients, everything started to hurt.

 Doing the Work

 The first time I saw Miranda Esmonde-White, I was intrigued.
 Her movements reminded me of Jack LaLanne.
 The man was a game-changing icon with the heart of a lion, but he’s dated.
 I found myself wanting to dismiss her because the movements seemed too simple and slow.

 Yet there was no denying this woman was bursting with technicolor energy despite being twenty years my senior.
 Plus, what she was saying was spot on.
 I learned about the function of connective tissue during my Yin Yoga training.
 Now Miranda was dropping the science.
 Knowing the why behind the work is what brought it all together.

 During my Essentrics™ apprenticeship I was gifted the rare opportunity of being a student and a teacher.
 I was learning something engaging while simultaneously healing myself of pain by applying what I was learning.
 To this day, I am still my most ardent student.
 But truth be known, it’s people like Miranda and Jack who really keep me going.